-Let me admit.
-I have seen colorful Meenakari jewelry of Rajasthan, my mother possesses some of them.
+Let me admit., I have seen colorful Meenakari art in jewelry of Rajasthan, my mother possesses some of them.
 But my knowledge of this art is limited, mostly, to colors … golden, green and red.
-Similarly, I had seen Usta Art of Bikaner but knew nothing about it!
-Not even the proper name.
+Similarly, I had seen Usta Art of Bikaner in the past but knew nothing about it!
+Not even its proper name.

 History of Usta Art Bikaner